 Have a date night coming up and don’t know what to do with your night out in Omaha?
 Here are a ton of Omaha date night ideas.
 This list includes romantic restaurants, active date ideas, and great neighborhoods to simply explore together.

 Update: This post was first published in October 2019.
-It was last updated in July 2021 to reflect closures.
+It was last updated in April 2022.

 Omaha restaurants & bars for dates